 What This Means For Current Policy Holders

-- Your Social Security benefits and costs will increase by 0.3 percent for 2017.
+- Your Social Security benefits and costs will increase by approximately 2 percent for 2018.

-- The Part B annual deductible for all Medicare beneficiaries will increase to $183 for 2017.
+- The Part B annual deductible for all Medicare beneficiaries will remain $183 for 2018.

 - Higher earners may have to pay more for their Medicare Part B.